jevad/NLTKinstallForNlpClass/README.md

   import nltk
   nltk.download()
   ```
   You should see a Graphical User Interface (GUI) pop up.
 If you don't want to download any of the collections, just close the window.
 I don't know if we'll need any of the downloads for class or not.
 You will need some of them if you want to follow the exercises in Natural Language Processing with Python (see section 1.2, http://www.nltk.org/book/ch01.html , for more information).
+If something doesn't work or doesn't look right, post a message on the class forum.

 <a name="tbd"/>
-## Coming Soon(if I have time):  Some other ways to set things up -- not quite as easy but probably worth the extra effort.
+## Coming Soon (if I have time):  Some other ways to set things up -- not quite as easy but probably worth the extra effort.
 * Use Miniconda or Anaconda to set up an environment for the class.
 * Use the "standard tools", pip and virtualenv to set up an environment for the class.